-The phenomenon that is Chip and Joana Gaines, and their Magnolia empire, passed me by.
+The phenomenon that is Chip and Joanna Gaines, and their Magnolia empire, passed me by.
 I wasn’t their target audience.
-However, when I did finally watch an episode of Fixer Upper years into their world domination, I related so much to Joana as the show progressed towards its big reveal.
-I watched as Joana created solo space and time to focus on the home’s final touches and indulge in decor details.
+However, when I did finally watch an episode of Fixer Upper years into their world domination, I related so much to Joanna as the show progressed towards its big reveal.
+I watched as Joanna created solo space and time to focus on the home’s final touches and indulge in decor details.
 It was her personal play time.
 But also work.
 That’s the magic.

 Merchandising sets the scene for a store.
 It sets the tone, the pace, and determines what will (and won’t) sell.
 It is part of your store’s personality, and if you’re a small retail business owner and do your own merchandising, it’s likely part of your personality, too.
 There are general guidelines to follow for most impact and success yet there’s something about the free flowing creative expression that merchandisers can take on.
 As a customer, you know it because you feel it when you walk into a store.
 Yes, you see it first but good, engaging, visual displays will always tell you where you are, why you’re there, and how the store can serve you.

 Good displays don’t even have to be visually pleasing to be effective depending on the intention.
 Stepping away from the small retailer world, consider Dollar General vs. Nordstrom.
 As a customer, your expectations for the merchandise inside each store, and how it’s displayed, are very different prior to stepping in.
 They know this too and merchandise accordingly to offer the experience they promise to deliver.
 I appreciate the strategy involved in low-cost retailers’ merchandising but my heart sings with the artful approach of boutique settings.
 It’s where things feel more personal, where the store’s merchandiser gets to play, and in return, so do their customers.
 Merchandising can create magic for everyone.